 Components

 Only a few services are core components for any A+ LMS installation.
-Common components listed here are often found from well featured installations, but they vary depending on needs of the organization.
+Common components listed here are often included in installations, but they vary depending on the needs of the organization.
 Lastly, there are some commonly used utilities, which are separate from A+, but often used with it.

 Remember that this is not a complete list and organizations have custom assessment services and tools for particular needs.